-How to Manage Your Childcare Waiting List Process
+How to Manage Your Childcare Waiting List with a Template

 (Only visible when editing pages) Click here to configure the hidden form.

-For childcare and daycare providers, managing your waiting list is a necessary and time-consuming part of running your business, but it's also an area of opportunity.
-Waiting lists can be frustrating for families, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of families first.
+Managing a waiting list is a necessary and time-consuming part of running your business, but it's also an area of opportunity.
+Waiting lists can be frustrating for families, but being proactive about managing yours will build your reputation as a program that puts the needs of families first.

-By using a childcare waiting list template, you can create a structured and efficient approach to managing potential enrollees, ensuring that no opportunities are missed and families are kept informed about their status.
+By using a childcare waiting list template, you can create a structured approach to managing potential enrollees, ensuring that no opportunities are missed and families stay informed about their status.

 Be transparent about your waiting list policy

-Securing a spot at a good childcare program can be a long process for families.
-Making your childcare waitlist procedures transparent is a great way to appeal to families looking for child care.
+Securing a spot at a high-quality childcare program can be a long process for families.
+Making your waitlist procedures transparent is a great way to appeal to families looking for care.

-Clear waiting list policies will also help families get a feel for your program.
-The way you treat your waiting list is an extension of your childcare or daycare center's philosophy.
-An honest and fair childcare waiting list policy sets a pleasant tone for families searching for an opening for their child.
+Clear policies will also help families get a feel for your program.
+The way you treat your waiting list is an extension of your childcare program's philosophy.
+An honest and fair policy sets a pleasant tone for families searching for an opening for their child.

 Address the possibility of being placed on a waiting list in the enrollment section of your website and program handbook.
-Here are some additional items to include in your childcare or daycare waiting list policy:
+Here are some additional items to include in your waiting list policy:

-• Fees: What are the fees associated with an application to your center?
+• Fees: What are the fees associated with an application?
 Are they refundable?

 • Enrollment periods: When are your enrollment periods?
 Can families fill out an application at any time?
 What is the likelihood that you will accept a child in between enrollment periods?

-• Waiting list order: Will families know where they are on the waiting list?
-Do you operate on a first-come, first-served basis to fill spots?
-What age groups typically have the longest/shortest waiting list?
+• Waiting list order: Will families know where they are on the list?
+Do you operate on a first-come, first-served basis?
+What age groups typically have the longest or shortest waiting list?
 How long are children kept on the list?

 • Communication: If families have questions, how can they contact you?
-When can families expect updates on the waiting list?
+When can families expect updates on their status?

-• Enrollment offers: Can families defer until the next school year if you offer a child a spot on the waiting list?
+• Enrollment offers: Can families defer until the next school year if you offer a child a spot?
 Do you have a policy for sibling enrollment?
 On average, how many spots open up for each new enrollment period?

 Make your waiting list forms work for you

-Utilizing childcare forms such as a waiting list template, can reduce internal stress over maintaining lists and fielding questions from families.
+Utilizing childcare forms such as a daycare waiting list template, can reduce internal stress over maintaining lists and fielding questions.
 Childcare waiting list templates differ from enrollment form templates in that you only need a limited amount of information from families to put their child on a waiting list.

 Your childcare waitlist forms can capture the necessary information: